Meadowlands (The Sopranos): Also guest starring

-Title reference

-The Meadowlands is a wetlands area in northern New Jersey.
-Christopher identifies it as the place where his mock execution took place.
-It also indirectly refers to Tony’s daughter’s name, Meadow, who is the center of the conflict of her use of crystal meth that Christopher scores for her, and mistakenly believes Tony had found out about it.

 Reception

 Retrospectively, Emily St. James of The A.V.
 Club felt that although many elements of "Meadowlands" worked, the episode is "a bit of a step down from the previous three."
 She criticized the subplot involving AJ as "pretty pointless, playing out as a sort of miniature version of the Tony and Junior conflict and ending much the same way", but considered the overall episode to be "a pretty good summation of many of the things the show is going to be interested in going forward."
 Alan Sepinwall was highly positive, calling the resolution of the Tony and Junior conflict "an elegant solution, [...] and a great indicator of what a savvy tactician Tony is".
 Sepinwall also praised the final scene of "Meadowlands" as "a strong way to end an episode that's been all about the crumbling walls between Tony's work and home lives."

 Awards

 Jason Cahill won a Writers Guild of America award for his work on this episode.